Gholam A. Peyman: The Invention of LASIK surgery and its improvements

 Always aware of the potential limitations of his invention, Peyman devoted considerable time and effort in subsequent years to ameliorating them.
+Interestingly, he seems to have never underwent LASIK himself.
 In order to improve the risk/benefit considerations of the LASIK procedure, he invented in 2004 and patented a broad range of ablative and non-ablative inlays to be placed under the surgically created corneal flap (US Patent 6,702,807).
 These inlays offered many potential advantages over the standard LASIK technique, the most significant of which is that the inlay procedure is reversible.

 However, their ablation was not predictable.
 In October 2009, Peyman invented and applied for a patent on a method of preventing corneal implant rejection, which was approved in 2017 (US Patent 9,681,942).
 It consisted of forming a Lasik flap in the cornea, raising the flap, inserting a lamellar cornea under the flap so as to overlie the exposed stromal tissue.
 The inlay is ablated with wavefront guided excimer laser, to correct the refractive errors of the eye, applying a cross linking solution to the inlay and stromal tissue of the cornea, replacing the corneal flap and cross linking the inlay with UV radiation, killing the cellular elements in the inlay and its surrounding cornea, preventing cellular migration in the inlay and its rejection or encapsulation by the host corneal cells.
 This new procedure is now called “Mesoick” (Meso means Inside, Implant, Crosslinking Keratomileusis (US Patent 9,037,033).
 This creates an immune privileged cell free space that does not initiate an immune response to an implant.
 A synthetic, crosslinked organic or polymeric lens can be implanted in the corneal pocket to compensate for the patient's refractive error.
 The implant can be exchanged as the eye grows or refractive need dictates.